 - a.
 Less-than-significant impact.
-The project could require the construction of new water, storm water drainage, sewer facilities; above and/or belowground electrical facilities, natural gas facilities, and telecommunications (e.g., cable, fiber optics, phone, etc.) typical of the proposed development.
+The project could require the construction of new water, storm water drainage, sewer facilities; above and/or belowground electrical facilities, natural gas facilities, and telecommunications (e.g., cable, fiber optics, phone, etc.) typical of residential development.
 Water, storm water, and sewer structures would have to be designed to meet the City's Current Subdivision & Engineering Design Manual (Bakersfield 1999).
 Compliance with the Design Manual would ensure that the facilities would not result in significant environmental effects.
-Electrical, natural gas, and telecommunications facilities would be placed by the individual serving utilities; these entities already have in place safety and siting protocols to ensure that placement of new utilities to serve new construction would not require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects. - b.
-Less than significant with mitigation incorporated.
-The project is within the Greenfield County Water District's water service area.
-The district has provided a letter stating that water service can be supplied, upon annexation into the district, in compliance with their current UWMP that accounts for normal, dry, and multiple dry years (GCWD 2019).
-Mitigation Measure 10 requires the applicant to submit proof of annexation into the water district prior to development.
+Electrical, natural gas, and telecommunications facilities would be placed by the individual serving utilities; these entities already have safety and siting protocols in place to ensure that placement of new utilities to serve new construction would not have a significant effect on the environment.
+Therefore, the project would not require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects. - b.
+Less-than-significant impact.
+The project is within the City of Bakersfield Water Resources service area.
+The City has provided a letter stating that water service can be supplied in compliance with their current UWMP that accounts for normal, dray, and multiple dry years (City of Bakersfield 2019).
 Therefore, the project has sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years. - c.
 Less-than-significant impact.
-It is anticipated that developments similar to the proposed project generate 0.5 gallons per day (GPD) of wastewater per square foot and therefore, the proposed 25,647-square-feet of buildings would require available capacity to dispose of approximately 13,000 GPD [or 0.013 million gallons per day (MGD)].
-Wastewater as a result of the project would be treated at WWTP No. 2, which is owned and operated by the City.
-WWTP No. 2 has an overall capacity of 25 MGD and a current available capacity of 11.3 MGD (Bakersfield 2019).
-The project's contribution would account for 0.12% of the available capacity and therefore, WWTP No. 2 has sufficient capacity to serve the project.
+It is anticipated that a dwelling unit has 2.8 people per household (US Census 2012) and each person's water usage is about 100 gallons of water per day (GPD) (USGS 2016).
+Therefore, the proposed 126 dwelling units would require a total of about 35,280 GPD [0.035 million gallons per day (MGD)], and the wastewater treatment plant would require available capacity to dispose of a 0.035 MGD of wastewater.
+Wastewater from the project would be treated at WWTP No. 3, which is owned and operated by the City.
+WWTP No. 3 has an overall capacity of 32 MGD and a current available capacity of 14.7 MGD (Bakersfield 2020).
+The project's contribution would account for 0.24% of the available capacity and therefore, WWTP No. 3 has sufficient capacity to serve the project.
 As a result, it has been determined that the wastewater treatment provider which serves or may serve the project has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments.